soyounglee/so-simple-theme/about.md

-A Ph.D candidate, Department of Linguistics, Stony Brook University
+A Ph.D candidate, Department of Linguistics, Stony Brook University <br />

-An Awardee of 2018 Arts, Humanities, and Lettered Social Sciences Graduate Fellowship, Stony Brook University
+An Awardee of 2018 Arts, Humanities, and Lettered Social Sciences Graduate Fellowship, Stony Brook University <br />

-An Awardee of 2018 Korean Studies Graduate Scholarship, Center for Korean study at Stony Brook University
+An Awardee of 2018 Korean Studies Graduate Scholarship, Center for Korean study at Stony Brook University <br />

 ## Interests